Should we expect content posted on the Proceedings of the National Academy of Sciences of the United States of America to have scientific value?

 If that study was too recent, the researchers and reviewer knew or should have known of studies such as this 2009 study that found the correlation between a person’s chronological age and blood cell telomere length was r = −0.51 in women and r = −0.55 in men.

-Despite the disconfirming evidence, the study used a one-to-one correspondence of telomere length and cellular aging.
+4. Deliberately overlooking abundant disconfirming evidence, the current study used a one-to-one correspondence of telomere length and cellular aging.

 The researchers went on to speciously model a relationship between telomere length and the behavioral trait “poor decision making that often entails being overly impatient.”
 That overreach was further stretched to the breaking point: